Understanding The DOM: How Browsers Show Content On-Screen

 There are some rules for the tree that's created from these nodes:

-• There must be one "root" or "trunk" node, and there cannot be more than one root
+• There must be one "root" or "trunk" node, and there cannot be more than one root.

 • There must be a one-to-many relationship with parents and children.
-A node:

-• May have many children
+• A node may have many children.

-• Cannot have more than one parent
+• A node cannot have more than one parent.

-• A non-root node may have many siblings as a result of the parent having many children
+• A non-root node may have many siblings as a result of the parent having many children.

 A chart showing the aforementioned rules of the node relationships